IPS-Eye-White

 About this commentator Adam Clarke said

-What the literal translation of the verse is saying is that God told Adam that if he ate of the fruit he would begin the process of physically dying, until he finally and completely died.
-Adam began this process as an adult (we are not told how long he lived in the garden), but for the rest of mankind it starts much earlier.
-In a sense, the process of dying starts at birth - every moment of life is a step towards the inevitable end .. death.
+What the literal translations and Adam Clark are both saying is that God told Adam that if he ate of the fruit he would begin the process of physically dying until he went to his grave.
+Adam began this process as an adult but for the rest of mankind it starts much earlier.
+The process of dying almost literally starts at birth - every moment of life is a step towards the inevitable end.

 Noting that there is no indication in the opening chapters of Genesis that Adam was created immortal, one has to ask the all important question....
 What changed in Adam and Eve's circumstances that caused them to begin the process of dying?